Brian A. Barsky

 Boeing 737 MAX: Money, Machines, and Morals in Conflict

-This seminar explores the ethical issues of corporate behavior and lack of government oversight leading to crashes of the newest commercial passenger airplane.
-The Boeing 737 MAX aircraft was grounded worldwide after two fatal crashes with similar characteristics within five months of each other.
-The FAA ungrounded it in November 2020, despite many lingering safety concerns, and it is still prohibited from flying in the airspace in some countries.
+This seminar explores the ethical issues of corporate behavior as well as lack of government oversight leading to several accidents of the newest commercial passenger airplane.
+Within two years of its first commercial flight on May 22, 2017, the Boeing 737 MAX aircraft suffered two crashes within five months of each other, on October 29, 2018 and March 10, 2019.
 In both incidents, pilots could not control the aircraft shortly after takeoff resulting in tragic crashes with no survivors.
+Despite the similar characteristics of the two crashes, the FAA resisted international pressure to ground the aircraft, but then grounded it for nineteen months.
 Due to concerns about financial losses, there was pressure to resume the use of the 737 MAX for commercial passenger flight as soon as possible notwithstanding continued safety concerns.
+The FAA ungrounded it on on November 18, 2020, despite many lingering safety questions.
+On January 5, 2024, a door plug blew out on a 737 MAX at 16,000 feet altitude.
+These incidents were due to a flawed design and fundamental manufacturing issues.
 Examination of the many factors that led to these disastrous consequences illuminates disquieting ethical issues of corporate behavior and lack of government oversight.
-There is a complex web of concerns involved.
-At the heart is a computer software that controls the aircraft (Maneuvering Characteristics Augmentation System, or MCAS) which was a key element in the crashes.
-This seminar will require students to research and present some of the issues involved in this timely matter.
 Possible topics to be discussed include physics of flight, aeronautics, avionics, aircraft design, engineering ethics and the social responsibility of engineers, corporate interest and business ethics, the role of responsible government, issues of increased reliance on complex software replacing humans, etc.

 • ACM Distinguished Speaker